lakshminarayanan678/Finetuning_CLIP/README.md

 ├── WORKING_NOTEBOOKS/              (Notebooks used for personal use and training) │   ├── Finetuning_CLIP.ipynb
 │   └── Openai_clip.ipynb
 |   └── Readme.MD                   (References used for model training and inference)
+├── requirements.txt
 └── README.md
 ```